JulesDoc/python_scripts/winbuild/README.txt

 # Recurrent solutions used over the code

     - subprocess module.
 Used to launch/execute commands for setting up the folders, copy, delete, etc...
-                         Used to execute commands related with the build: devenv, windeploy.
+                         Used to execute commands related with the build: devenv, windeployqt.

     - Manually deleting folders using system cmd calls like rd.
 This due to permission errors on Windows.